lijozech-12/sawtooth-supplychain/README.md

 ### Configuring API Keys and Secrets

-While the Server runs out of the box with sensible defaults, there are a number of secrets and API keys which will not be secure unless set explicitly.
+While the Server runs out of the box with sensible defaults, there are a number of secrets and API keys that will not be secure unless set explicitly.
 While this is fine for demo purposes, any actual deployment set the following
 properties: